 Don't write off your dream of having a stylish, contemporary kitchen, just because you're working with a smaller space.
 Almost all of the tips and tricks we've shared can be incorporated into a small kitchen with a little thought and design know-how.

-This galley kitchen is a great example of how a small space can be used, with a stylish concrete poured floor and black, cast iron radiator making an understated design feature.
+This modern kitchen design is a great example of how a small space can be used, with a stylish concrete poured floor and black, cast iron radiator making an understated design feature.

-For more tips on how to design a small kitchen, take a look at our guide.
+For more tips on small kitchen design, take a look at our guide.

 9. Mix industrial-inspired pieces into your scheme